Matt Braunsdorf is a director, cinematographer and editor whose body of work includes film, television, Broadway, music videos and web content.

 His background is in film production and financing, having worked at iDeal Partners Film Fund for 6 years.
 In his time there, he oversaw production of the films "Dirty Girl", "The Inevitable Defeat of Mister and Pete", "Pump", as well as many others.

-His work in web content includes SaturdayNight Live, People Magazine, NBC Sports, The New York Post, The Nerdist, Above Average Productions, College Humor, UCBComedy, and Improv Everywhere.
+His work in web content includes SaturdayNight Live, Comedy Central, Improv Everywhere, People Magazine, NBC Sports, The New York Post, The Nerdist, Above Average Productions, College Humor, and UCBComedy.
+Most recently, Matt directed and edited the second season of "Draftsville" for NBC Sports.

 Available in NY and LA.
 Based in NY.